moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 # Introduction {#intro}

-This document describes the use cases that have been discussed in the IETF community under the banner of "Media Over QUIC", and recommends use cases on live media ingest, syndication, and streaming as the basis for discussions that should guide the design of protocols to satisfy these use cases.
+This document describes use cases that have been discussed in the IETF community under the banner of "Media Over QUIC", provides analysis about those use cases, recommends a subset of use cases that cover live media ingest, syndication, and streaming for further exploration, and describes considerations that should guide the design of protocols to satisfy these use cases.

 ## For The Impatient Reader

-This document is intended to report a survey of use cases that have been discussed under the "Media Over QUIC" banner, and to propose a subset of those use cases that should be considered first.
+- Our proposal is to focus on live media use cases, as described in {{propscope}}, rather than on interactive media use cases or on-demand use cases.
+- The reasoning behind this proposal can be found in {{analy-interact}}.
+- The considerations for protocol work to satisfy the proposed use cases can be found in {{considerations}}.

-Our proposal is in {{propscope}}, our understanding of the requirements for those use cases is in {{requirements}}, and most of the rest of the document provides background for those sections.
+Most of the rest of this document provides background for these sections.

 ## Why QUIC For Media? {#why-quic}